erciomunoz/academic-kickstart-1/content/home/experience.md

   location = "Washington DC"
   date_start = "2018-07-01"
   date_end = "2019-06-30"
-  description = """Work on background papers for a regional study about fiscal policy in LAC."""
+  description = """Co-authored two background papers for a report on LAC's fiscal policy and supported the report's preparation."""

 [[experience]]
   title = "Consultant at the Labor Markets Division"